sir-teagus/nlw-happy/README.md

 ## :memo: License

 This project is under the MIT lincense.
-Check this file [LICENSE](LICENSE.md) for more details.

 ---